mattclegg/silverstripe-doc-restructuring/master/cms/docs/topics/modules.md

 ## Installation

 Modules should exist in the root folder of your SilverStripe.
-The root folder being the one that contains the //sapphire//, //cms// and other folders.
+The root folder being the one that contains the *sapphire*, *cms* and other folders.

 The following article explains the generic installation of a module.
 Individual modules have their own requirements such as creating folders or configuring API keys.
-For information about installing or configuring a specific module see the modules //INSTALL// (or //README//) file.
+For information about installing or configuring a specific module see the modules *INSTALL* (or *README*) file.
 Modules should adhere to the [directory-structure](directory-structure) guidelines.

 ### Download